MathiasSchindler/commonsimagedescription/README.md

 ## Future Enhancements

 - Additional language support (Spanish, French, Italian)
-- Category suggestions based on image content
+- Category suggestions based on image content and Wikidata classifications
-- Wikidata entity linking for locations and landmarks
+- Direct Wikidata entity linking for locations and landmarks in template
 - Batch processing for multiple images
 - Custom prompt templates
 - Export formats (JSON, XML)
+- Integration with Wikimedia Commons upload API

 ## Known Limitations

 - This is a demonstration project for the hackathon, not production-ready
 - OpenStreetMap Nominatim has usage limits (respect their policies)
+- Wikidata SPARQL endpoint has rate limits and query timeouts
-- Vision model accuracy depends on image quality and subject matter
+- Vision model accuracy depends on image quality and Wikidata coverage of the area
 - Translations are literal and may need human review
-- Camera location ≠ subject location (distinction made in output)
+- LLM-generated filenames occasionally include special tokens (filtered out)
+- Click-to-edit feature requires JavaScript enabled

 ## Credits